dyno-might/dyno-might.github.io/_posts/2022-09-01-gratitude.md

 **Claim**: Gratitude causes happiness.

-**Status**: Huh?
+**Status**: Unclear.

 Just because grateful people tend to be happier doesn't mean that gratitude is *making* them happier.

 As ever, correlation does not imply causation.
 And [as ever](/copypasta/), I cannot resist the urge to take a couple of shots at common practices in the social sciences.
 Papers acknowledge that correlation doesn't imply causation, but rather than seeing this as a fundamental aspect of reality, there's often this strange air of resentful exasperation.
 And when the researchers are talking to journalists outside of papers, they something switch back to causal language.

-But we also have more specific reasons to doubt that gratitude is causing happiness.
+But we also have some specific reasons to doubt that gratitude is causing happiness.
 For one, gratitude is deeply interrelated with other personality traits.

 The most common and "respectable" way of measuring personality is the Big Five.
 (Psychologists for whatever reason [do not like Myers-Briggs](/in-defense-of-myers-briggs.html).)
 [Steel et al. (2008)](https://doi.org/10.1037/0033-2909.134.1.138) did a meta-analysis of how the Big Five factors relate to happiness.